dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

 > [!TIP]
 > This sample recreates the database for each test.
-> This works well for SQLite and EF in-memory database testing, but can involve significant overhead with other database systems, including SQL Server.
+> This works well for SQLite and EF in-memory database testing but can involve significant overhead with other database systems, including SQL Server.
 > Approaches for reducing this overhead are covered in [Sharing databases across tests](xref:core/miscellaneous/testing/sharing-databases).

 When each test is run: